TerensTare/SDL_parser/docs/bindings-my-way.md

 ```

-Now all that's left is a matter replacing all those `raise`s with your code and calling `py sdl_parser.py gen.<your-gen-file>` when you are done.
-The visitor class contains documentation showing the structure of the data that is passed to each of the `visit_*` methods.
+Now all that's left is a matter replacing all those `raise`s with your code and calling `py sdl_parser.py gen.<your-gen-file> --my-args=my-values` when you are done.
+The `visitor.Visitor` class contains documentation showing the structure of the data that is passed to each of the `visit_*` methods.
 For further help, you can check the already present generators such as the [C++](../gen/cpp.py) one.
+As for the constructor parameters, they are passed from the command lines.
+Keyword parameters (those after `*` in the constructor) need to be specified if they don't have a default value (or else the script will tell you to specify them and terminate) and can be omitted if they have a default value.

 If you need to provide certain files along with your generated code, you can place them inside the `gen/<your-gen-file>/` folder and they will be automatically copied to `out/<your-gen-file>/` once everything is done (eg. the `cs` generator has a `String.cs` file inside the `gen/cs/` folder that gets copied to `out/cs/` automatically).
 Such files can be files that adapt certain APIs or examples that show how to use the bindings.